ScoreTronics Inc., manufacturers of portable remote controlled scoreboards.

 PTM-4 Mounting Options

-The PTM-4 has a sleeve up inside the back that accepts a 1-1/2" steel pipe.
-ScoreTronics includes with the scoreboard is a one foot long piece of 1-1/2" pipe that slides up inside this sleeve, called a mounting pipe.
+The PTM-4 has a sleeve up inside the back that slides on to a 1-1/2" steel pipe.
+ScoreTronics includes with the PTM-4 a one-foot long piece of 1-1/2" pipe that slides up inside this sleeve, called a mounting pipe.
 The top of the ScoreTronics mounting pipe has a notch that engages with a pin up inside the scoreboard that prevents the scoreboard from rotating in the wind.
-The bottom of the mounting stub is threaded to accept user-supplied 1-1/2" pipe and fittings.
+The bottom of the mounting pipe is threaded to fit into user-supplied 1-1/2" pipes and fittings.

-Pole Mounting: If your application allows it, the most convenient method of nounting the scoreboard is to permanently set a 6 foot tall pipe in the ground at the site, and screw the ScoreTronics supplied mounting pipe to the top of this pipe.
-You then just slide the scoreboard onto this pipe for the event, and slide it off at the end of the day.
-Be sure to locate the pipe where players won't collide with it.
+Pole or Standard Mounting: If your field allows it, the most convenient method of mounting the PTM-4 is to permanently set a six foot tall pipe in the ground at the field, and screw the ScoreTronics supplied mounting pipe to the top of this pipe.
+You then just slide the PTM-4 onto this pipe for the event, and slide it off at the end of the day.
+If the pipe is located near any area of play, make sure to pad the pipe to prevent injury from accidental player collisions.

-Wall Mounting: The included mounting pipe can be attached to a user-supplied 1-1/2" elbow, nipple, and wall flange (available at local hardware stores), and the wall flange is fastened to the wall with screws.
+Wall Mounting: The included mounting pipe can be attached to a user-supplied 1-1/2" elbow, nipple, and wall flange (available at local hardware stores).
+The wall flange is fastened to the wall with screws.

 Floor or Ground Placement: Operating a portable scoreboard on the floor or the ground is not recommended because of the poor visibility of this situation.
-Spectators and players will often block the view.
+Spectators, players, and even tall grass often blocks the view.
 The same problem occurs with an easel that holds the scoreboard at three feet.
 Units this low are also subject to scuffing and damage from spectators.
 The best height for a portable scoreboard is at least five to six feet off the ground.

 ScoreTronics Inc., Toll Free (888) 456-1970